 When my daughter got the hang of skating, at age 9 after four or five challenging visits to ice rinks, she began to enjoy skating for the full length of a 90-minute session.

 There is a snack bar on the premises, but the food is traditional amusement park quality fare, so if you are fussy, bring your own.
-I am a fan of the Cock-A-Doodle Cafe, about 10 blocks away, a casual restaurant which is open for breakfast and lunch only, and the Uptown location of Rudy's Can't Fail Cafe is walking distance.
+I am a fan of the Cock-A-Doodle Cafe, about 10 blocks away, a casual restaurant that is open for breakfast and lunch only.

 Oakland Ice has holiday hours, offers birthday party packages and hosts ice skating lessons and hockey classes for kids as young as three.
 It is located at 519 18th Street.